“What d’you say, Ellie? I know it’s a long way from home and there’s not a whole lot around here, but I haven’t seen you in years.”

 “You’re the only one waiting around,” he offers.
 “I’m Sam.
 Come on I’m parked around the corner.”

-Sam prises the suitcase from my hand which I had been unconsciously gripping onto, our fingers brushing against the others for the briefest of moments.
+Sam prises the suitcase from my hand which I had been unconsciously gripping onto, our fingers brushing for the briefest of moments.
 My skin tingles from the touch, and Sam’s body stiffens like he’s been stung.
 His face grows dark and his eyes examine me, focusing hard, like I’m a puzzle.
 I gaze back, his reaction to our connection confusing me.
 Before I can think of anything to say, he turns on his heels and begins to stride away, his long legs propelling him so quickly I almost have to run to keep him up with him.

 When I reach his midnight blue pick-up truck, Sam is already putting my bag in the boot.
 He nods his head towards the passenger door.
 I open it sliding into the cabin, shoving the black, leather backpack into the foot-well as he climbs in beside me.
 The warmth of the cabin envelops me, offering a welcome contrast from the bitterness outside.